 Medium industrial uses are located such that access and frontage are along the internal roadway system to increase site visibility and provide for appropriate access opportunities.
+Light and medium industrial uses are located such that access and frontage are along the internal roadway system to increase site visibility and provide for appropriate access opportunities.
 Where possible direct access to either Township Road 550 or Range Road 220 may be possible, and would require consultation and/or approval with Strathcona County and the City of Fort Saskatchewan.